aws-samples/ai-services-workshop/content/30_social-media-analytics/70_shutdown.md

 1. Stop the Twitter stream reader (if you still have it running).

-    * CTRL-C or kill it if it’s in the background.
+    * (While SSH'd into the server) CTRL-C or kill it if it’s in the background.

 2. Delete the S3 bucket that the CloudFormation template created.
-3. Delete the Athena tables database (socialanalyticsblog).
+3. Delete the Athena tables database (`socialanalyticsblog`).

     * Drop table socialanalyticsblog.tweets.
     * Drop table socialanalyticsblog.tweet_entities.